Berea, Ohio: Bach festival

+The first collegiate Bach festival in America was founded in 1932 by music educator Albert Riemenschneider and his wife Selma.
+As Riemenschneider conceived it, the festival would rotate Bach's four major works – the Mass in B minor, the St. John Passion, the St. Matthew Passion and the Christmas Oratorio – every four years in sequence.
+Since the inception of the festival, Baldwin Wallace students perform Bach works with faculty, as well as with international and local professionals.

 Education

 The Berea City School District serves not just Berea but also the neighboring cities of Brook Park and Middleburg Heights.
 Berea–Midpark High School is in Berea, and Berea-Midpark Middle School is in Middleburg Heights.
 The high school and middle school partners with Polaris Career Center for Project Lead The Way classes.
 There are three elementary schools: Grindstone (in Berea), Brook Park (in Brook Park), and Big Creek (in Middleburg Heights).